 Non-Cardiac Surgery Patients at Risk for Myocardial Ischemia

-Use of Sevoflurane, USP as part of general anesthesia for elective cesarean section produced no untoward effects in mother or neonate.
-Sevoflurane, USP and isoflurane demonstrated equivalent recovery characteristics.
-There was no difference between Sevoflurane, USP and isoflurane with regard to the effect on the newborn, as assessed by Apgar Score and Neurological and Adaptive Capacity Score (average = 29.5).
-The safety of Sevoflurane, USP in labor and vaginal delivery has not been evaluated.
+Sevoflurane (n = 29) was compared to isoflurane (n = 27) in ASA Class I or II patients for the maintenance of anesthesia during cesarean section.
+Newborn evaluations and recovery events were recorded.
+With both anesthetics, Apgar scores averaged 8 and 9 at 1 and 5 minutes, respectively.
+Use of Sevoflurane as part of general anesthesia for elective cesarean section produced no untoward effects in mother or neonate.
+Sevoflurane and isoflurane demonstrated equivalent recovery characteristics.
+There was no difference between Sevoflurane and isoflurane with regard to the effect on the newborn, as assessed by Apgar Score and Neurological and Adaptive Capacity Score (average = 29.5).
+The safety of Sevoflurane in labor and vaginal delivery has not been evaluated.

 Sevoflurane, USP is indicated for induction and maintenance of general anesthesia in adult and pediatric patients for inpatient and outpatient surgery.

 Sevoflurane, USP should be administered only by persons trained in the administration of general anesthesia.
 Facilities for maintenance of a patent airway, artificial ventilation, oxygen enrichment, and circulatory resuscitation must be immediately available.
 Since level of anesthesia may be altered rapidly, only vaporizers producing predictable concentrations of Sevoflurane, USP should be used.